ADMISSIONS CRITERIA | Doctor of Occupational Therapy

 MINIMUM ADMISSIONS REQUIREMENTS

-The following are the minimum admission requirements for application to the Occupational Therapy Program for the 2025-2026 application cycle:
+The following are the minimum admission requirements for application to the Occupational Therapy Program for the 2026-2027 application cycle:

-Minimum 3.0 cumulative undergraduate GPA (4.0 scale) by the application deadline.
+2. Minimum 3.0 cumulative undergraduate GPA (4.0 scale) by the application deadline.

-Minimum 3.2 GPA in required pre-requisite courses (4.0 scale) by the application deadline.
+3. Minimum 3.2 GPA in required pre-requisite courses (4.0 scale) by the application deadline.

-Grade of “C” or better in required pre-requisite courses* from a regionally accredited U.S. college or university by the first day of class in the OT Program (see below).
-U.S. college or university by the first day of class in the OT Program.
-If you earned a C in a prerequisite course, it is strongly recommended that you repeat the course.
-See the Approved Pre-requisites Table for several Louisiana colleges and universities.
+4. Grade of “C” or better in required pre-requisite courses from a regionally accredited U.S. college or university by the first day of class in the OT Program (see required courses below).

 • Human Anatomy/Lab (4 credits)